The Impact of Travel

 Tourism is more than people staying in local hotels and eating at restaurants, it creates jobs and drives the local economy.

-From 2011-2019, the travel industry experienced a decade of expansion however the industry was among the hardest hit by the pandemic in 2020.
+From 2011-2019, the travel industry experienced a decade of expansion.
+However, the industry was among the hardest hit by the pandemic in 2020-2021.

-Initial estimates reveal that in 2020 direct travel spending in Texas was $56.9 billion – a decline of -31.5% from 2019.
+Preliminary economic impact estimates show that in 2020 direct travel spending in Texas was $56.9 billion – a decline of -31.5% from 2019.
 This decreased travel spending resulted in a loss of -$53.5 billion in economic activity.

 Although the pandemic will continue to impact the travel industry for many years, there are signs of recovery.
-See the effects of travel on The Colony and the “Power of Travel” in Texas.
+See the effects of travel on the nation, state and city.

 - State of Texas, Office of the Governor, Economic Development & Tourism: https://gov.texas.gov/travel-texas